 Why use the EAP?

-The EAP network consists of counselors who are experienced with first responders and/or trauma survivors who stand ready to assist WHP employees in identifying issues and planning care.
-EAP providers are located around the state for improved access to care.
+The EAP network consists of mental health counselors who stand ready to assist Sheriff’s Office employees in identifying issues and planning care.
+EAP providers are located throughout Wyoming.

 What if I want to attend more than three sessions?

 The three sessions provided by the program are meant to support planning services.
-The State of Wyoming health insurance program can be employed for an indefinite number of sessions involving a modest copay ($20).
-Workers Compensation benefits may be employed for work-related incidents.
-The WHP Administrator may approve additional sessions on a case-by-case basis.
+The Sheriff’s Office health insurance program can be employed for an indefinite number of sessions if desired.

 Why doesn’t the EAP provide as many sessions as I want or need?